Mey, Highland

 Mey is a remote village, located on the north coast of Scotland in Caithness, Scottish Highlands and is in the Scottish council area of Highland.

 Mey lies 6 mi west of John o' Groats and 1/2 mi southeast of the Loch of Mey.
 The Castle of Mey lies 1 mi northeast overlooking Mey Bay.
 There is also a hotel run in the former coaching inn.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Gills and Mey in the years before the First World War.